JoseLuisManzanaresRivera/insight4health/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 author: José Luis Manzanares Rivera.
 ---

-> Too often health professionals are focused on what is simpler, that is treat a medical or mental illness, whereas facing suicide risk goes beyond the traditional approach and involves human understanding of suffering.”
+> *"Too often health professionals are focused on what is simpler, that is treat a medical or mental illness, whereas facing suicide risk goes beyond the traditional approach and involves human understanding of suffering.”*

 Maurizio Pompili.2018

 During the last 20 years, suicide as a death cause in Mexico, reach a 74.8% growth, which translates into a 3.74% annual increase rate.
 This pattern surpassed by 60% the dynamics observed by the overall causes of death.